Egida/DDoS_UDP_based_scripts/README.md

-# DDoS-UDP-Script-2021-
+# DDoS UDP Script 2021
-So basicaly, I'm releasing my scripts that I used to start DDoS attacks test on servers, so here you go.
-It contains : a compilated udp script created in C (not by me)
+Hello guys, I'm releasing a python that I used to start DDoS attacks test on servers, so here you go.
+It contains : a compilated udp script created in C language (not by me) and a python script created by me.
+I